illuminatedpast/csun-sca-processing/01-accessioning/01-01-accessionrecords.md

 - The accessioning archivist creates a digital and a physical Case File, which combined with ASpace, will include documentation of actions undertaken by archivists with regards to a particular accession.
 This includes Separation Records, donor-provided inventories, and any other relevant paperwork.
 Additional documentation generated during processing, digitization, or other activities will be stored in these files in the future.

-- Next the accessioning archivist places the collection boxes in AS/RS  or on the shelf, and adds the extent and shelf locations to ArchivesSpace.
-To add new boxes to AS/RS, fill out the [AS/RS Load Inventory Form](https://mycsun.box.com/s/8t74qtk1j9xqp91sfxrblevyhhnu9qsf) (internal link) and let the AS/RS Lead know that you will be bringing down a new Non-LC (NLC) Load for storage.
+- Next the accessioning archivist places the collection boxes in AS/RS or on shelves, and adds the extent and box locations to ArchivesSpace.
+To load new boxes into AS/RS, the Archivist fills out the [AS/RS Load Inventory Form](https://mycsun.box.com/s/8t74qtk1j9xqp91sfxrblevyhhnu9qsf) (internal link) and sends the AS/RS Lead an e-mail to let them know that a new Non-LC (NLC) Load is coming down for storage.

 ***